agormp/phylotreelib/README.md

 * Trees can be grafted to each other, or a subtree can be moved using subtree pruning and regrafting (SPR)
 * Method for computing the distance between two trees (Robinson-Foulds, and derived normalised measures; returns information about number of unique and shared bipartitions)
 * The Distmatrix class contains methods for building trees from distance matrices
+* Methods for computing summary tree from sets of input trees:
+    * Majority rule consensus tree
+	* Majority rule consensus tree, with all compatible bipartitions added
+	* Maximum Clade Credibility (MCC) tree
+	* Maximum Bipartition Credibility (MBC) tree
+	* Branch lengths can be set based on node depth (common ancestor or mean) and mean bipartition branch lengths.
-* Methods for computing consensus trees from sets of input trees, which also yield information on the frequencies of clades and topologies, and on the distribution of branch lengths for bipartitions
+    * Methods also yield information on the frequencies of clades and topologies, and on the distribution of branch lengths for bipartitions
 * Library has been optimized for high speed and low memory consumption
 * NOTE: labels are interpreted as belonging to branches (bipartitions), not to internal nodes, and this association is maintained after re-rooting etc.